tristndev/ComPI/2_TranslateBLOG/README.md

   E.g. `timeDeltas := [0,5,-5]` leads to queries: `..., Hot(@10, @5), Hot(@10, @10), Hot (@10, @15), ...`
   Queries are only ever produced if both query timesteps ('from' and 'to') are within the specified boundaries (i.e. 1 and `absMaxTime`)
 * `queryIntervalHandling` -> *String* of `{"none" (default), "cutoff", "maxTConversion"}` value specifying how query line creation when the specified interval is surpassed (e.g. "further into the future" than `maxTime`).
-    * `none` - Nothing happens.
+    * `none` - No transformation.
     * `cutoff` - Queries that go outside the interval are left out and not created.
     * `maxTConversion` - Queries that go outside the interval (left and right boundary) with their second parameter are converted as if the second parameter was the interval border.
       Example: Query interval: `[1, 15]`, Query line: `query DoR2(x1, @5, @17)` -> `query(x1, @5, @15)`
 * `includeVars` -> *Array of Strings* listing the RandVars we want to query.
 All guaranteed objects are included for each type argument of the RandVar.
+If array is left empty, all randvars are queried.
 * `restrictQueries` -> *Array of JSON Objects* of RandVars and Objects the queries will be restricted to.
   Those inner JSON objects must have the following tags:
     * `randVar` -> *String* specifying the RandVar name